asterics/KeyboardX/README.md

 ## Contribution

 If you like or find this software useful, please consider to solve one or two [issues]( https://github.com/asterics/KeyboardX/issues?q=is%3Aopen+is%3Aissue+label%3Atodo).

+Things you should read before starting development can be found in the wiki under  [Development](https://github.com/asterics/KeyboardX/wiki/Development).

 ## License